Prodaturu/Webscraping-using-Python/README.md

 ## Project Description

-This project was created as part of my journey to learn Python and web scraping.
-The goal of the project was to scrape data from the '' website, specifically the.
+The goal of this project is to extract data about laptops from the 'Web Scraper' website.
+We will send a GET request to the website's URL using the requests library and retrieve the HTML content of the webpage.
+Then, using BeautifulSoup with the "lxml" parser, we will parse the HTML and extract the desired information.

 ## Technologies Used

 - Python
 - BeautifulSoup
 - requests
-- CSV

 ## How to Run the Project

 1. Ensure that you have Python installed on your machine.
-2. Install the required Python libraries with the command `pip install -r requirements.txt`.
+2. Install the required Python libraries with the command `pip install -r requirements.txt` or `pip install requests beautifulsoup4`.
-3. Run the script with the command `.py`.
+4. Run the script with the command `python textScraper.py`.
+5. The script will send a GET request to the target URL, scrape the webpage, and print the extracted information about the laptops.

+## Sample Output

+After running the script, the program will print following info about laptops in the console:

+1. Number of div elements with class "col-sm-4 col-lg-4 col-md4" found on the webpage.
+2. Names of Laptops extracted from the "a" tags with "title" class.
+3. Prices of laptops extracted from the "h4" tags with the class "pull-right price"

 ## Future Improvements

-In the future, I plan to add the following features to the project:
+In the future the project can be further enhanced in following ways:
+1. Storing scraped data in a file or a database for further analysis and / or usage of data.
+2. Implement additional data extraction techniques to capture more information about from the webpage.
+3. Adding error handling and robustness to handle various scenarios and edge cases.

 ## Acknowledgements